vonschutter/RTD-Blind-Install/README.md

 ```
 rtd-blind-install
 ```
-Since ~/bin wil usually be prepended in you path on Ubuntu.
+Since ~/bin wil usually be prepended in your path on Ubuntu.